What is Wellbeing?

 Have you heard this lovely fluffy word being bandied around a little lately?
 When we think of wellbeing it might make us think of our health, or how we are feeling, but one thing’s for sure – if we want to be a true Productivity Ninja you have to be aware of it.

 The word wellbeing is often associated with our mental health.
-There is an acceptance that “good” mental health is no longer simply the absence of mental illness, and even with a diagnosed illness we may have have good days and bad days, regardless of the overall condition.
-Understanding the triggers that push us towards those bad days is also another way of ensuring self protection and promoting self-growth.
+There is an acceptance that “good” mental health is no longer simply the absence of mental illness.
+So even without a diagnosed illness we may have have good days and bad days.
+Understanding the triggers that push us towards those bad days is another way of ensuring self protection and promoting self-growth.

-The below continuum from Mental Health First Aid (MHFA) illustrates this:
+The continuum from Mental Health First Aid (MHFA) illustrates this:

 If we accept mental health and wellbeing is a part of every human being, just like physical health, it would be good to know how to nurture it to maintain the best of health.
 If we carefully guard our personal wellbeing, we are more likely to not overspill our stress bucket when we have a bad day at work.